 All business and affairs of the club shall be controlled by the Executive Board of Directors (E.B.O.D.)
 The E.B.O.D. shall have the authority to appoint any committee deemed necessary in conducting club business or operations.
 All committee members must be a paid member in good standing.
-No more than one direct family member may serve on the board at one time if there is more than 50 members.
+No more than one person per membership may serve on the board at one time.
 Ex: husband and wife, parent and child, or sibling.

 Section 2.
 Branch and Number of Directors:

 There shall be one branch of board members, the Executive Board of Directors (E.B.O.D.).
 The Executive Board shall consist of seven (7) members in good standing, The President, Vice President, Secretary, Treasurer, Safety Director, Tech Director, and Race Director.

 Regular meetings of the E.B.O.D. shall be held monthly during the scheduled racing season or as needed to conduct club business.
 The E.B.O.D. meetings may be closed at the discretion of the club President.
 Meetings shall be conducted in person or via phone conference.
 Any five (5) members of the executive board or the club President may call for a board meeting.
 A quorum consists of 5 of the 7 members listed on the executive board.
 For any vote tendered during a board meeting, the E.B.O.D. must have a quorum for the vote to pass.
 If a member of the E.B.O.D. or their child is involved in a Code of Conduct or incident that requires a vote, the E.B.O.D. member may testify during the hearing but may not be present during the E.B.O.D. meeting and cannot vote.